Hagerman High School

-Hagerman High School is a small high school located in Hagerman, New Mexico, southwest of Roswell.
+Hagerman High School is a small public high school / secondary school, located in Hagerman, New Mexico, (Chaves County), southwest of larger nearby Roswell.

 Sports

 Hagerman High School has a gymnasium with a seating capacity of 600, over four times its enrollment, for its teams, the Bobcats.
 Bobcats have nine football state championships, the last being in 2013 with a 12–0 record.

+Esports

+Hagerman High School also fields an esports program known as the Hagerman Bobcats Esports.

+The team competes through the New Mexico Activities Association (NMAA) and PlayVS in titles such as Mario Kart 8 Deluxe and Rocket League.

+In 2025, the team won the NMAA Class A–2A Mario Kart 8 Deluxe state championship and also claimed the overall 2A esports title.

 Partnership with Eastern New Mexico University

-The high school has a "partnership" with Eastern New Mexico University (ENMU).
+The high school has a "partnership" with Eastern New Mexico University (ENMU), located in Portales (county seat of Roosevelt County) and with two other smaller satellite campuses.
 Hagerman High students attend workshops at ENMU, and have access to special scholarships from ENMU.

 Art

 The Senior Class of 1919 commissioned a landscape by noted artist Herbert A. Collins of Stanley Lake in the Sawtooth Range, which was presented to the school.